Coordinated Mining

 CM Basics

-All nodes in the cluster share the same mining address.
+All nodes in the cluster share the same mining address and packing format (e.g. all nodes use spora_2_6 packing or composite packing with the same packing difficulty).
 Each Miner generates H1 hashes for the partitions they store.
 Occasionally they will need an H2 for a packed partition they don't store.
 In this case, they can find another miner in the coordinated mining cluster who does store the required partition packed with the required address, send them the H1 and ask them to calculate the H2.
 When a valid solution is found (either one- or two-chunk) the solution is sent to the Exit Node.
 Since the Exit Node is the sole node in the coordinated mining cluster which publishes blocks, there's no risk of "double signing" causing you address to be banned and your pending rewards slashed.
 Every node in the coordinated mining cluster will still peer with any other nodes on the network as normal.

 VDF Forwarding